tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    type fields.

 2. DTLS adds an explicit epoch and sequence number to the TLS record header.
    This sequence number allows the recipient to correctly verify the DTLS MAC.
-However, the number of bits used for the epoch and sequence number fields in the DTLSCiphertext structure have been reduced.
+   However, the number of bits used for the epoch and sequence number fields in the DTLSCiphertext structure have been reduced from those in previous versions.

 3. The DTLSCiphertext structure has a variable length header.